Tibor Sisa

 Tibor Sisa (born 1 December 1960) is a Hungarian professional football manager and former player.

 Managerial career

 Honvéd

 On 25 February 2009, he was appointed as the manager of Budapest Honvéd FC.
 On 24 October 2009, he was sacked.

 Kaposvár

 On 9 June 2009, he was appointed as the manager of Kaposvári Rákóczi FC.

 Diósgyőr

 On 22 November 2012, he resigned as the manager of Diósgyőr.

 Gyirmót

 On 13 June 2013, he was appointed as the Nemzeti Bajnokság II club Gyirmót FC Győr.

 Vác

 On 18 June 2015, he was appointed as the manager of Vác FC.

 Personal

 He teaches at the Eszterházy Károly Catholic University.

+In an interview published on Telex.hu, he said that in 2010 he was offered a position at Puskás Akadémia FC.
+However, he did not accept the offer immediately.
+He said to the owners of the club that he needed a couple of days to think it over.
+Interestingly, a couple of days later, a new manager was announced at Puskás.
+Sisa learned it from a newspaper.
+Sisa said that after this event he did not receive any offers from Nemzeti Bajnokság I clubs and his football manager career was over.